Argonauta666/BadUSB/README.md

 The circuit elements shown above with the connections shown above;

-SparkFun Pro Micro 5V/16Mhz ya da 3.3V/8Mhz
+- SparkFun Pro Micro 5V/16Mhz or 3.3V/8Mhz
-MicroSD Card Module
+- MicroSD Card Module
-DIP Switch(4'lü)
+- 4er DIP Switch

 Since the card uses the SPI communication standard with the MicroSD module, we can not use the USB Host Conroller feature, which means that we do not have the option of exchanging files with the target Operating System.